Updated 8/12, 12/20/21

-There are a bunch of fly species common to the Midwest.
+There are 19,600 fly species in the US*.
 Each has very unique differences, but the one I’d like to focus on is the bluebottle fly and the dead truth about why they might be in your house.
+Summer, Spring and Fall-keep these pests, out!

 This is a bluebottle fly